Ethical Hacking Lessons: Insights from 60 Enterprise Companies

 MS17-010 (EternalBlue) is a well-documented and critical security breach that’s been around since March 2017.
 To our surprise, we discovered that many companies are still exposed to it.
 The same applies to other known vulnerabilities that we hadn’t expected to encounter in our penetration testing campaigns.

-Why are organisations not immune to such well known security vulnerabilities?
+Why are organizations still exposed to well-known security vulnerabilities?

 • Lack of Time: Security teams are busy.
 In 2018, there were a record 16,500 known security vulnerabilities cataloged by CEOs and security teams across the globe.
 That’s too many vulnerabilities to handle all of them.
 The key is to prioritise the vulnerabilities that could have the largest impact on your organisation.
 Without the right tools, this prioritisation is easier said than done.